Setting up Microsoft Entra for OIDC-based Single Sign-On (SSO)

 - Select Authentication.

-- Select Eternal IDP Configuration.
+- Select External IDP Configuration.

 - Click Add Identity Provider.